Lizzo responds to sexual harassment lawsuit: "I'm hurt"

 Lizzo, whose real name is Melissa Viviane Jefferson, allegedly later berated and fired the dancer for recording a meeting because of a health condition.

-Today (August 3), Lizzo has responded via a statement on social media in which she claimed that the allegations are “false”.
+Today (August 3), Lizzo has responded via a statement on her official social media channels in which she claimed that the allegations are “false”.

 “These last few days have been gut wrenchingly difficult and overwhelmingly disappointing,” the message began.
 “My work ethic, morals and respectfulness have been questioned.
 My character has been criticized.”